 North Carolina laws set deadlines for filing your personal injury lawsuit.
 If you fail to initiate your case by the expiration of the statute of limitations, you waive your right to pursue damages from the person or corporation that injured you.

-To preserve your claim to compensation, confer with Hensley Cloninger, P.C. as soon as you can.
+To preserve your claim to compensation, confer with Hensley Cloninger, P.C., as soon as you can.
 Your prompt action not only protects your rights, but it gives our lawyers the opportunity to conduct a thorough investigation, an important component in your success.
-Our lawyers explain how the North Carolina statutes affect your case and advises you on how to file a personal injury claim.
-We are backed by 29 years of effective representation of injury victims and the determination to always do what is in your best interests.
+Our lawyers explain how the North Carolina statutes affect your case and advise you on how to file a personal injury claim.
+We are backed by more than three decades of effective representation of injury victims and the determination to always do what is in your best interests.